 Can someone come with me to the police station if I decide to report?

 Yes.
-Trained advocates from The Advocacy and Support Center or the Lafayette Crisis Center are available to accompany you in-person to any meetings or interviews with law enforcement, including with meetings with off-campus police departments (i.e., WLPD, LPD, or the Sheriff's Department).
+Trained advocates from Office of the Dean of Students, CARE, or the Lafayette Crisis Center are available to accompany you in-person to any meetings or interviews with law enforcement, including with meetings with off-campus police departments (i.e., WLPD, LPD, or the Sheriff's Department).